bagustris/speech-recognition-course/M3_Acoustic_Modeling/readme.md

 $$ E = -\sum_{i=1}^M t_m \log(y_m) $$

-Where $t_m$ is the label (1 if the data is from class m and 0 otherwise) and $y_m$ is the output of the network which is a softmax layer over the output activations.
-Thus, for each frame, we need to generate a M-dimensional 1-hot vector, that consists of all zeros except for a single 1 corresponding to the true label.
+Where $t_m$ is the label (1 if the data is from class m and 0 otherwise) and $y_m$ is the output of the network, which is a softmax layer over the output activations.
+Thus, for each frame, we need to generate a M-dimensional 1-hot vector that consists of all zeros except for a single 1 corresponding to the true label.
 This means that we need to assign every frame of every utterance to a senone in order to generate these labels.

 ## Generate Frame based Sonal Levels